gliptak/lecture-source-py/source/rst/mccall_model.rst

 The intuition behind it is as follows:

-* the first term inside the max operation is the lifetime payoff from accepting current offer :math:`w = w(s)`, since
+* the first term inside the max operation is the lifetime payoff from accepting the current offer :math:`w = w(s)`, since

 .. math::
     w + \beta w + \beta^2 w + \cdots = \frac{w}{1 - \beta}

 * the second term inside the max operation is the **continuation value**, which is the lifetime payoff from rejecting the current offer and then behaving optimally in all subsequent periods

-If we optimize and pick the best of these two options, we obtain maximal lifetime value from today, given current state :math:`s`.
+If we optimize and pick the best of these two options, we obtain maximal lifetime value from today, given the current state :math:`s`.

 But this is precisely :math:`v^*(s)`, which is the l.h.s. of :eq:`odu_pv`.